Don't forget to share this post!

 Here's how some popular carriers weigh key factors:

-Radius of Operation ✅ Huge factor ✅ Moderate ✅ Moderate Local radius = lower premium.
+Radius of Operation Yes Local radius = lower premiums.

 • A client with excellent credit saved over $20,000 by choosing Progressive.

-• Another with a bankruptcy history got a $50,000 Progressive quote but less than half with a carrier that didn't pull credit.
+• Another with a bankruptcy history got a $50,000 Progressive quote, but less than half that with a carrier that didn't pull credit.

 These examples show that small profile details—credit, safety scores, and claims—can translate into big dollar differences.